klynne23/liri-node-app/README.md

 -- if the bands in town api returns no results the program will display "no upcoming events"

-**movie-this**: this command will send a request to the OMDB api and display the:
+**movie-this**: once selected the user will be prompted to enter in a search term. this command will then send a request to the OMDB api and display the:
 * Title
 * Release Year
 * IMDB Rating